aiplanethub/introduction-to-powerbi/model-data/1956-Model Data in Power BI.md

 * Quicker report writing
 * Easier report maintenance

 Providing set rules for what makes a good data model is difficult because all data is different, and the usage of that data varies.
-Generally, a smaller data model is better because it will perform faster and it will be simpler to use.
-However, defining what a smaller data model entails is equally as problematic because it's a heuristic and subjective concept.
+Generally, a smaller data model is better because it will perform faster and be simpler to use.
+However, defining what a smaller data model entails is equally problematic because it's a heuristic and subjective concept.